 The bill seeks to implement property tax limitations and amend various provisions concerning local government taxes, budgets, and authority in Iowa.
 It introduces a new subsection in Section 24.48, clarifying that the authority to suspend property tax levy limitations does not apply to those outlined in Section 444.25.
-Additionally, it amends Section 384.12 by deleting a subsection and establishing a maximum property tax levy amount for governmental entities, excluding school districts, starting from the budget year beginning July 1, 2027.
-The bill also provides for voter-approved property tax levies and outlines compliance processes for governmental entities with these new limitations.
-A new subsection in Section 427.1 offers a property tax exemption for residential properties, which will not apply to school district taxes, with retroactive applicability for assessment years beginning on or after January 1, 2026.
+Additionally, it amends Section 384.12 by removing a subsection and creates a new Section 444.25, which establishes a maximum property tax levy for governmental entities, excluding school districts.
+The bill also provides for voter-approved property tax levies and details the certification process for these levies.
+A new subsection in Section 427.1 offers a property tax exemption for residential properties, effective January 1, 2026, which does not apply to school district taxes.

 Statutes affected: